 All Workers must bring along their own and wear a face mask for the induction and when arriving at the site location.
 No scarves or bandanas are to be used as masks.

-Rapid Antigen Testing – We have now introduced Rapid Antigen Testing for all workers prior to induction.
-Due to COVID risks, can we please ask that all workers arrive at our 210 Federal Street office for 7.45am (no later than 8.00am).
-We do not want any workers arriving prior to 7.45am, this is to limit people waiting or congregating outside our office.
-Any workers who do not want to partake in the RA Test will be asked to leave and will not be completing the induction.
-Where workers test positive the worker will be stood down and sent home to isolate.
-They will not be able to complete induction.

-If they workers arrive later than 8.00am the worker will be turned away to prevent our inductions being delayed and the employer will have to arrange an alternative next available induction from them via our induction website booking page.

-Currently under Red light in the Traffic Light System, please only book in workers that are essential/urgent and approved by FCC supervisor for current or upcoming essential works, that are requested by Fletchers, to be done within the next 2-week period.
-Inductions will be kept to minimum, where possible under the current Covid 19 restrictions.
+Currently under Red light in the Traffic Light System, please only book in workers that are essential/urgent

-If you are a 2nd or 3rd Tier subcontractor you must provide the company name of the 1st Tier Subcontractor company that has engaged you, when booking your workers induction along with the Work Pack area your workers will be working (i.e. Work pack 1 & 2, 3, 4 & 5 - Hotel).

 Please restrict bookings of your workers to a limit of 5 per company per session, to provide spaces to other companies that need to utilise this.
 If there is a need for greater than 5 workers, please obtain authorisation from EHS team, in advance of booking.

 All workers are advised to bring along their own pens to use at the induction